wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 And Winchester* was another chief captain that went against the savages.

+* Brig.
+Gen. Winchester.

 8 Now the savages had been a sore thorn in the side of the people of Columbia.

 9 They had assailed the hold which is called after a chief captain whose name was Dearborn, and their numbers overpowered it, and they used deceit, and put to death the men and the women and the infants that were found in the hold, after they had become captives, save about half a score.

-10 And their bowlings along the dark forest were more terrible than the wild wolf, and their murderous cunning more dreadful than the prowling tiger.
+10 And their howlings along the dark forest were more terrible than the wild wolf, and their murderous cunning more dreadful than the prowling tiger.

-* Brig.
-Gen. Winchester.

 [74]

-11 And the servants of the king gave them to drink of the strong waters of Jamaica, well knowing that they loved it as they did their own souls,
+11 And the servants of the king gave them to drink of the strong waters of Jamaica, well knowing that they loved it as they did their own souls.

 12 Yet these were the allies, the messmates, the companions of the slaves of Britain ! hired assassins !